 Passwords are generally stored in a service database.
 When a user enters their login credentials, it is cross-referenced and verified by the service — hence, the term “symmetric secret” as it shared on both sides.
-Most users can memorize their password while some may use password managers, sticky notes, or other means to remember them.
-When we hear about breaches and huge password leaks, that is because some malicious person intentionally accessed all the password stored within the database.
-Because of the symmetry, the password being known to both side and having it stored is the primary reason why passwords are a major security challenge.
+Most users can memorize their passwords while some may use password managers, sticky notes, or other means to remember them.
+When we hear about breaches and huge password leaks, that is because some malicious person intentionally accessed all the passwords stored within the database.
+Because of the symmetry, the password being known to both sides and having it stored is the primary reason why passwords are a major security challenge.

-Asymmetric secret is achieved through the use of two keys — a private key that never leaves the user device (mobile device or computer) and a public key, made available to the service the user wants to access, or log in to.
+The asymmetric secret is achieved through the use of two keys — a private key that never leaves the user device (mobile device or computer) and a public key, made available to the service the user wants to access, or log in to.

 and whether the digital certificate can unlock it or not is determined by the public key.
-The public key is incapable of viewing the user private key, and the private key cannot be replicated or obtained from the public key.
+The public key is incapable of viewing the user’s private key, and the private key cannot be replicated or obtained from the public key.

 A reliable solution